tinted-theming/base16-gtk-flatcolor/README.md

 ln -Ts ~/.themes/FlatColor ~/.themes/dummy
 ```

-Here's two ways to do it:
+Now here's the two ways to reload your theme:

 #### [Xsettingsd](https://github.com/derat/xsettingsd)
 After [installing](https://github.com/derat/xsettingsd/wiki/Installation) it, edit your `~/.xsettings` so it has the theme set:
 ```